 “When we grieve the Holy Spirit, we are grieving the one who has sealed us for the day of redemption.”

-And the other thing to notice is specifically what it is that does grieve him: what grieves him is bitterness and wrath and anger against other people.
-These are the things that Christians do and regret doing and have to repent of doing and ask forgiveness for doing, and that very repentance is the work of the Holy Spirit in great mercy to awaken the children of God to repentance so that we will make it to the day of redemption.
+The other thing to notice is specifically what it is that does grieve the Spirit.
+What grieves him is bitterness and wrath and anger against other people.
+These are the things that Christians do and regret doing and have to repent of doing and ask forgiveness for doing.
+And that very repentance is the work of the Holy Spirit in great mercy to awaken the children of God to repentance so that we will make it to the day of redemption.